-Editors' note This review was updated November 6 with new information about the Mac version of Pages from Apple.
+Editors' note: This review was updated October 22 with new information from the latest update.

 Before I start, know that I did most of my testing on the iPad.
-You can get Pages for your iPhone (just like the rest of the iWork apps), but the smaller screen makes it much harder to create and edit documents.
-You don't lose functionality when moving from the iPad to the iPhone, and it will come in handy in a pinch, but using it on the iPad is a much better experience.
+You can get Pages for your iPhone (just like the rest of the iWork apps), but the smaller screen makes it much harder to create and edit documents unless you're on an iPhone 6 Plus.
+You don't lose any functionality by using the iPhone version, and it will come in handy in a pinch, but Pages on the iOS devices with larger screens is a much better experience.

-A more welcome change is that iWork is now free to anyone who buys a new Apple device.
+Starting in 2013, Apple announced iWork is free to anyone who buys a new Apple device.
 And when you add in the collaboration tools across all three iWork apps, Apple's productivity suite is getting closer to competing with what Google has to offer.
-Taken as a whole, though, Apple's solution feels rather unfinished, making Google Docs the better solution for now.
+But taken as a whole -- with the Mac version of the apps -- Apple's solution feels unfinished, making Google Docs the better solution, especially for desktop users.

-The skeuemorphic real-world interface design elements of past versions are gone, replaced with a flat black-on-white look that more closely resembles iOS 7.
-Instead of using buttons at the top for fonts, style, and formatting like you did with the older version, Apple has moved these buttons to the top of the keyboard.
-Having the tools at the top of the page was something I always found awkward in the older version, so I like this small, but more convenient, change.
+In making version 5 work better for touch screens, Apple put the most-used tools in different locations depending on whether you're using an iPhone or iPad.
+With the iPhone's smaller screen, touching the top of the screen is not such a hassle.
+But when on the iPad, instead of using buttons at the top for fonts, style, and formatting, Apple has moved these buttons to the top of the keyboard.
+Having the tools at the top of the page was something I always found awkward on my iPad, so I like this small but more convenient change.

-If you want to change Web standard heading and text sizes, highlight the text in question, touch the paintbrush button at the top of the screen, then scroll through the available options.
-This particular set of menus is where you'll find text alignment options as well as useful tools for creating lists and other layout options.
+If you want to change Web standard heading and text sizes, highlight the text in question, touch the paintbrush button, then scroll through the available options.
+This particular set of menus is where you'll find text alignment as well as useful tools for creating lists and other layout options.
 As an alternative to the font and format settings on top of the keyboard, fonts can be changed at the top of this same menu.
-Somewhat strangely, it has one addition over the keyboard interface with a strike-through option.
-Obviously it's not a big deal, but I'm not sure why it wouldn't be included in keyboard interface (the font selection area takes up way more space than needed).

-Like the previous version of Pages, you also have the ability to add charts, graphs, images, and more to your documents.
-When you know where you want to place an object, you can touch the plus sign in the upper right and choose an image from your photo library, or select from tons of pre-made charts, graphs, and shapes in several colors.
-When you've made your selection, it will show up in your document, and you can then touch and drag it to position it, while the text automatically wraps around it.
+Like earlier versions of Pages, you also have the ability to add charts, graphs, images, and more to your documents.
+When you know where you want to place an object, you can touch the plus sign in the upper right and choose an image from your photo library, or select from tons of premade charts, graphs, and shapes in several colors.
+When you've made your selection, it will show up in your document, and you can then touch and drag it to whatever position you want, while the text automatically wraps around it.
 It's a really neat feature that will allow you to be creative with your documents, giving you almost limitless possibilities.

-Collaboration features are something that's been around a long time in other office suites like Microsoft Office and Google Docs, but iWork is only just now getting them.
-With all three iWork apps, you can invite up to 20 people to work on the same document simultaneously and you'll see other users interacting with the document in real time.
+With all three iWork apps, you can invite up to 20 people to work on the same document simultaneously, and you'll see other users interacting with the document in real time.
 The app color codes each user so you know who is working on a particular section.
 People also can make comments on sections, which then show up for all people sharing the document.
-These are things that other productivity software already does, but it's nice to see it added for Apple devices.